 How To Take Bad Smells Out Of Clothes Without Washing Them

-Here are my five favourite fixes for banishing bad odours from clothing without having to use your washing machine:
+Here are my tried-and-tested favourite fixes for banishing bad odours from clothing without having to launder them.

-I like to think of these quick fixes as having a similar role to that of dry shampoo.
-While they won’t take the place of washing your clothes, they will buy you extra time between laundry loads or temporarily sort you out when you are in a laundry-based pickle that needs fixing fast.
+As such, I like to think of these quick fixes as having a similar role to that of dry shampoo.
+While they won’t take the place of washing your clothes, they will buy you a little extra time between laundry loads, or temporarily sort you out when you are in a laundry-based pickle that needs fixing fast.

 ✅ Best for removing general faint bad smells

-For clothes that have a faint bad smell, then the easiest and least resource-intensive way to tackle them is to hang your clothes up to air.
+For clothes that have a faint bad smell, then I’ve found that the easiest and least resource-intensive way to tackle them is to hang your clothes up to air.

 Simply hanging your clothes on a hook in your bedroom overnight can be enough to remove any faint odours on clothes you’ve worn that day.